IBM/BlueXolo/README.md

 ## Usage

-## How To Contirbute
+## How To Contribute

 Please read [How_To_Contribute.md](https://github.com/IBM/BlueXolo/blob/master/How_To_Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## How to report Issues / Enhancements

-If you experience any issues with BlueXolo on any Operating System, or you have a suggestion or Enhancement please [open a ticket](https://github.com/IBM/BlueXolo/issues/new/choose) in the issue tracker.
+If you experience any issues with BlueXolo on any Operating System, or you have a suggestion or enhancement please [open a ticket](https://github.com/IBM/BlueXolo/issues/new/choose) in the issue tracker.

 ## Licence